Wisconsin

 Pending Comprehensive Privacy Legislation (AB 172 / SB 166)

-Wisconsin has been working toward a comprehensive consumer data privacy law.
+Wisconsin has been working toward a comprehensive consumer data privacy law for several years.
 The most recent effort is Assembly Bill 172 and its companion Senate Bill 166, introduced during the 2025-2026 legislative session.

 Background